jorditg/jorditg.github.io/about.md

 image: assets/images/lside.png
 ---

-### Data Scientist

-## Are you looking for a Research Consultant or for an eventual business collaboration ?
+## Looking for a Research Consultant or a Partner for a Business Collaboration ?

 ## Contact me: